Top 5 banned foods

 In fact, selling raw milk is currently banned in 22 American states, as well as Canada, Australia and Scotland, with partial bans in many other countries.
 This is a particularly controversial one as, while the bans imposed on raw milk are qualified by health and safety reasons, to protect consumers from harmful bacteria, in some countries raw milk is actually sold as a health food, with many believing raw milk is a far healthier option and that pasteurisation destroys the milk's nutrients and good bacteria.

 Stevia - also commonly known as sweet leaf or sugarleaf - is a plant-based sweetener that has been banned in the USA, the EU, Singapore and Hong Kong.
 In the early 90s, the FDA made the decision to ban stevia in the US based on the belief that it was an "unsafe food additive".
-However, this ban was later removed to allow stevia to be used under the provision it was labelled as a dietary supplement rather than a food additive, a stipulation that has also been subsequently removed.
+However, this ban was later removed to allow stevia to be used under the provision it was labeled as a dietary supplement rather than a food additive, a stipulation that has also been subsequently removed.

 The EU were firmer with their ban of the controversial sweetener, and it remained illegal to import or sell stevia as a sweetener in the UK and other EU countries from 1999 due to health concerns over the use of stevia - which has been linked to fertility problems and cancer.
 However, there has so far been insufficient research to back up these claims, and the EU ban was removed at the end of 2011.
 It is also widely available in many other countries - particularly Japan - where it is thought to have positive health effects, such as weight loss and lowered blood sugar levels.